Behind the scenes: Flynn revelations scramble White House

 It was just after 5 p.m.
 ET Monday.
 For Trump, a day that began with a diplomatic success was quickly becoming overwhelmed with the sour realization that one of his most loyal advisers would soon have to go, less than a month after Trump was sworn in.

 Michael Flynn, aides say, had lost Trump's confidence after he misled Vice President Mike Pence about a December phone call with the Russian ambassador.
 The situation, Trump felt, was unsustainable.
-Other top advisers, including chief strategist Steve Bannon, were already putting Flynn's resignation into motion.
+Other top advisers, including chief strategist Steve Bannon, were already putting Flynn's resignation into motion.e

 The drumbeat of questions and allegations was impossible for Trump to ignore much longer.
 Instead of an irksome sticking point with the press, the size of his inauguration crowds now seemed like a place of solace.